-|Yuzu Tree 5 Gal|
+Yuzu Tree 5 Gal|

   Citrus ichangensis x Citrus reticulata.
 Yuzu trees, upright up to about 10' on dwarfing stock, are the only citrus trees that can survive temperatures down to about 20 degrees.
 A necessary ingredient in many Asian dishes, the Yuzu fruit won't win any beauty contests, but its flavor and fragrance have no peer.
 Yuzu juice is used to make ponzu, the deeply fragrant rind is grated onto many dishes, and the fruit is plopped into a hot bath during the winter solstice.
 Fruit ripens during the fall and watch out for vicious thorns while harvesting.
 Grown on dwarfing rootstock in 5 gal containers.
-No flowers or fruit as of February 2014 on this small new crop of trees, about 2' above pot, 1/2" caliper trunk.
+No flowers or fruit as of May 2014 on this small new crop of trees, about 2' above pot, 1/2" caliper trunk.
 Shipped in 3' x 1' x 1' braced box.
-OUT OF STOCK UNTIL MAY 2014.

   |Key Lime Tree 5 Gal|

   Citrus aurantifolia.
 Also known as the Mexican lime, this small round lime packs a wallop of fragrance and flavor within its thin skin.
 Famous for its contribution to key lime pies as well as margaritas, daiquiris and mojitos, the Mexican lime also has the most pungent leaves of any citrus.
 Rub a leaf on your pillowcase and be immersed in a cloud of tropical fragrance at bedtime.
 Ripens generally October to December and falls from the tree when ready to harvest.
 Tree is bushy and grows to about 6' in a pot, more in the ground.
 Will not tolerate freezing temperatures.
 About 2' of top growth above rootball and lots of flowering and small fruit forming as of January 2014.
 Grown on dwarfing rootstock in 5 gal containers.
 Shipped in 3' x 1' x 1' braced boxes.
 OUT OF STOCK UNTIL SUMMER 2014.

   |'Bouquet de Fleurs' Sour Orange Tree 5 Gal|